- +44 (0) 1208 862200

-Some Cornish people regard Cornwall not as a county of England, but a Celtic independent province.
-Not wishing to offend anybody we will simply say that Cornwall is a beautiful part of the British Isles, a place where the influence of the sea is everywhere.
+Some Cornish folk regard Cornwall not as a county of England, but a Celtic independent province.
+We'll simply say that Cornwall is a beautiful part of Britain, a place where the influence of the sea is everywhere.

 The golf course at St Enodoc Golf Club is no exception.
 It’s located at the royal sailing town of Rock, the links overlooking the Camel Estuary and the picturesque harbour of Padstow beyond.
 The Church course at St Enodoc takes its name from the tiny 13th century place of worship that stands to the right of the 10th green.
 In the middle of the 19th century, a fierce storm completely covered the church in sand and it was eventually extricated in 1863.

-Although St Enodoc Golf Club was founded in 1891, it didn’t really become a good golf course until James Braid did a proper design job on it in 1907.
-In his 1910 book, The Golf Courses of the British Isles, Bernard Darwin wrote: “Cornwall has several pleasant courses… of these, St Enodoc is a course of wonderful natural possibilities.”
-Braid returned to update St Enodoc in 1936 and today’s layout hasn’t changed much since.
+Although St Enodoc Golf Club was founded in 1891, it didn’t really become notable until James Braid refashioned the course in 1907.
+In his 1910 book, The Golf Courses of the British Isles, Bernard Darwin wrote: “Cornwall has several pleasant courses… of these, St Enodoc is a course of wonderful natural possibilities and actual virtues as well.”